timhyson/gatsby-raccoon-cms/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+offers:
+  blurbs:
+    - icon: television
+      text: Venue sourcing, site inspections, food tastings, project meetings, risk assessments, managements of timeframes and key milestones with all suppliers, budget, cashflow and contract management.
+      title: Website build and design
+    - icon: bullhorn
+      text: >-
+        We manage and respond to all questions raised via the registration process, manage attendee numbers to minimise cancellation charges, chase responses from late registrations, provide clear and accurate reporting prior to and during the life of the event.
+      title: Team building
+    - icon: music
+      text: We arrange and book flights, ground transportation, airport meet-and-greets, VIP transfers, shuttle services between venues, HSSE regulations with all drivers.
+      title: Entertainment and guest speakers
+    - icon: video-camera
+      text: >
+        We oversee the logistical running of the event ensuring all suppliers deliver their key objectives, manage rooming lists, offsite venues, risk assessments, complete pre-event briefings as well as post event debriefs and onsite budget reconciliations.
+      title: AV/production/event technology
+  heading: What We Offer
+  description: >
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+This is an edit via identity...
 main:
   heading: Great coffee with no compromises
   description: >